-Chicago is one of the beautiful cities in the world, not just because it has the prettiest downtown, it coexists with nature.
-Living on the shore of Lake Michigan and allowing the Chicago River flow-thru its downtown comfort Chicagoans with nature in the midst of the urban jungle.
+Chicago is one of the most beautiful cities in the world, not just because it has the prettiest downtown, it coexists with nature.
+Living on the shore of Lake Michigan and allowing the Chicago River to flow through its downtown comfort Chicagoans with nature amid the urban jungle.
 But then, walking in the actual jungle is always better than skyscrapers.
 Luckily, Chicago got that covered too.
 About 90 minutes from the city is worlds apart — miles of trails, waterfalls, canyons, and campgrounds — all in a decent day trip, welcome to Illinois’ most visited attraction – Starved Rock State Park.

 Cool and strange rock formations along the Illinois River make the park stand out, attracting several visitors a day.
 Also, with free entrance and parking, it is easy to fill up early on weekends at this lush green park.
 Open all year round, Starved Rock State Park offers something for everyone from kayaking, fishing, camping, hiking, and ice-climbing.
 With marked trails and guarded rails where needed, it is safe to even visit with kids and dogs.
 That being said, let’s go hiking.